|The Taconic Counseling Group|

 Find a Psychologist More Easily: Many people experience difficulty in finding a participating provider on their insurance panels.
 The reality is that this happens for several reasons: Some clinicians limit how many patients they take at the greatly reduced fees paid by insurance companies, and some may also restrict those reduced-fee patients to hours of the day that are typically harder to fill.

 * Dr. Nancy Ulrich works both with clients who wish to pay privately and those who choose to use their health insurance.
 She has chosen to remain a participating provider with certain insurance companies because she wants to remain available to people who choose or need to use their insurance to get good care.
-She participates with Empire Plan - NYSHIP, Optimum Health, POMCO, United Behavioral Health, United Healthcare - Oxford, and 1199 SEIU.
+She participates with Optimum Health, UMR, United Behavioral Health, and United Healthcare - Oxford.
 Dr. Ulrich is happy to discuss any of the above issues with you directly if are seeing her in treatment and use your insurance.
+During the coronavirus outbreak, many insurance companies are waiving copayments and deductibles as well.

 ** Collaborative divorce services are not considered therapy.
 School observations and some activities relevant to testing are not covered by many insurance policies.